MicrosoftDocs/azure-docs/contributor-guide/retire-or-rename-an-article.md

 ## Step 6: Retire the article

 After you've completed the prior steps and those changes are live, you can delete the article from the repository.

+**Important:** When you delete files, you must use the `git add --all` command.

 ## Step 7: Remove links from MSDN